-The European Solidarity Corps aims also to complement the efforts made by Member States to support young people and ease their school-to-work transition under the Youth Guarantee1 by providing them with additional opportunities to make a start into the labour market in the form of traineeships or jobs in solidarity-related areas within their respective Member State or across borders.
+The European Solidarity Corps aims also to complement the efforts made by Member States to support young people and ease their school-to-work transition under the Youth Guarantee by providing them with additional opportunities to make a start into the labour market in the form of traineeships or jobs within their respective Member State or across borders.

-The activities of the European Solidarity Corps support the objectives of the current EU Youth Strategy2 that promotes volunteering across borders for young people as one of its fields of action and the Commission's proposal for a new EU Youth Strategy for 2019-20273 which intends to encourage young people to become active citizens, agents of solidarity and positive change for communities across Europe, inspired by EU values and a European identity.
+The activities of the European Solidarity Corps support the objectives of the newly adopted EU Youth Strategy for 2019-2027 which encourages young people to become active citizens, agents of solidarity and positive change for communities across Europe, inspired by EU values and a European identity.